Our top pick for

 Find out more about how you can short Shoe Carnival stock.

-While Shoe Carnival's payout ratio might seem low, this can signify that Shoe Carnival is investing more in its future growth.
+While Shoe Carnival's payout ratio might seem fairly standard, it's worth remembering that Shoe Carnival may be investing much of the rest of its net profits in future growth.

 Shoe Carnival's shares were split on a 3:2 basis on 30 April 2012.
 So if you had owned 2 shares the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your Shoe Carnival shares – just the quantity.
 However, indirectly, the new 33.3% lower share price could have impacted the market appetite for Shoe Carnival shares which in turn could have impacted Shoe Carnival's share price.